codecholeric/gradle-plantuml-plugin/README.md

 }
 ```

-Note that `format: 'xxx'` is optional and will default to `format: 'png'`.
+Note that `format: 'xxx'` is optional and will default to the file ending of the
+given output file.

 The plugin adds a custom `plantUml` task: